 Joy Craig’s childhood was anything but stable.
 After graduating high school, foster care forced her out, and she was homeless.
 Until she enlisted.

-DonateJoy Craig is an emerging writer and activist focused on veterans and women’s issues.
-Joy retired from the United States Marine Corps after 23 years of service as an Aviation Ordnance Officer and Drill Instructor.
-During her service she was awarded the Navy Commendation and Meritorious Service Medals.
-She’s spent the past two years penning the forthcoming memoir focusing on her experiences in the Marine Corps.
-Joy is a native Californian residing in the South Carolina Lowcountry with her two daughters.
-She donates her time coaching for Dragonboat Beaufort, a cancer survivor/supporter charity, and is an alumni of the Leadership Beaufort program.
+After years of technical writing, Craig rediscovered her love of creative writing upon retirement.
+She’s spent the past two years penning the forthcoming memoir, “Men Behaving Badly,” focusing on her experiences in the Marine Corps.
+Craig is a native Californian residing in the South Carolina Lowcountry with her two daughters.
+She donates her time coaching DragonBoat Beaufort and is a member of the Leadership Beaufort program.
+She is a 2017 War Horse fellow.

 Joy Craig walked into the base’s coffee shop and found people huddled around the TV.
 Then the second plane hit.